bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

 that provides greater control over a visual representation and access to larger data sets through server-side processing.
 There are two interfaces for abstract rendering in Bokeh:
-(1) a low-level 'functions' interface that provides access to the details of the abstract rendering process and
-(2) a high-level 'recipes' interface that provides common abstract rendering configurations with good defaults and only optional parameterization.
+(1) a high-level `Recipes Interface`_ that provides common abstract rendering configurations with good defaults and only optional parameterization and (2) a low-level `Functions Interface`_ that provides access to the details of the abstract rendering process.
 The recipes interface actually produces elements in the low-level interface, but through a level of indirection to simplify construction.